jonpacker/imbibe/README.md

 ### `imbibe(url(s), [opts, ] callback)`

-Returns the [request](https://github.com/mikeal/request) object(s) that are
-generated (formatted similarly to how the result data is formatted).

 * `url(s)` a string representing a URL that points to a json resource, or an array of URLs, or an object mapping keys to urls that will be used to compile the result object.